-The standard research period for a minor research project is two months.
-As it requires to be accredited before application for conferment of degree (for those who select the Survey for Doctoral Research Plan, before the Ph.D.
-Qualifying Examination), achievements as of the end of the minor research project must be submitted to the advisor for Minor Research Project and Kyoumu one month prior to application for conferment of degree (for those who select the Survey for Doctoral Research Plan, one month prior to the Ph.D.
-Qualifying Examination).
+The approximate duration of the research should be two months, but the research period can be extended after consultation with the advisor.
+As it requires to be accredited before application for conferment of degree, submit the achievements deemed acceptable by the advisor for Minor

+Research Project to Educational Service Section one month prior to application for conferment of degree.
+However, as those who select the survey for Doctoral Research Plan are required to be accredited before the Ph.D.
+Qualifying Examination, submit it one month prior to the Ph.D.
+Qualifying Examination.

+(3) Notes

-- (3) Notes - It is also possible to conduct a minor research project as group work and receive guidance as a group or as individuals (group minor research).
-The following are the two cases. - A student recruits several other students with the same interests and finds an advisor for Minor Research Project/Internship.
+It is also possible to conduct a minor research project as group work and receive guidance as a group or as individuals (group minor research).
+The following are the two cases.

-An advisor proposes a group work topic for a minor research project and recruits members.
+- A student recruits several other students with the same interests and finds an advisor for Minor Research Project (Students' Proposal Type). - An advisor proposes a group work topic for a minor research project and recruits members (Advisor's Proposal Type).

 Students earn credits after the advisor for Minor Research Project evaluates the reports written by each individual member.
 An additional report written as a group might be requested.

-3.4 Internship
+3.4 Internship (only for Ishikawa Campus students)

 - (1) Internships generally include high-level research and study at a company.
-Note that the duration of an internship with unit of accreditation, which means to obtain credits by internship instead of minor research, must be approximately more than two weeks at a company/Institute, to add-up the durations with a few Internships cannot be approved . - (2) If you wish to obtain credits by an internship, consult with your supervisor, submit "Application for Science and Technology Internship" to Kyoumu at least 2 weeks prior to the first day when you intend to start internship and determine an advisor for Internship.
+Note that the duration of an internship with unit of accreditation, which means to obtain credits by internship instead of minor research, must be approximately more than two weeks at a company/Institute, and to add-up the durations with a few Internships cannot be approved. - (2) If you wish to obtain credits by an internship, consult with your supervisor, submit "Application for Science and Technology Internship" to Kyoumu at least 2 weeks prior to the first day when you intend to start internship and determine an advisor for Internship.
 You must also contact the Career Support Section for procedures beforehand.
 Note that if you apply after the deadline or if there is a deficiency in the procedure, your application for unit of accreditation will be rejected. - (3) Since all the internship(s) must be accredited before application for conferment of degree (for those who select the Survey for Doctoral Research Plan, before the Ph.D.
 Qualifying Examination), complete it one month prior to application for conferment of degree (for those who select the Survey for Doctoral Research Plan, one month prior to the Ph.D.
-Qualifying Examination) and submit achievement reports deemed acceptable for credit by to the advisor for internship to Kyoumu.
+Qualifying Examination) and submit achievement reports deemed acceptable for credit acquisition by the advisor for internship to Kyoumu.

 3.5 Ph.D.
-Qualifying Examination (QE)
+Qualifying Examination (QE) (only for Ishikawa Campus students)